-Russia is feared to be interfering in our domestic politics through: FINANCING BUSINESS TIES HACKING PROPAGANDA
+Russia is feared to be interfering in our domestic politics through: Hacking, propaganda, business ties, financing

 Believing that Moscow aims to create a sphere of influence in Eastern Europe, the United Kingdom perceives Russia as a threat.
-The UK sees Moscow's aggressive actions in the region as designed to deny neighbouring countries the right to self-determination, and to undermine human rights and the rule of law at home and abroad.
+The UK sees Moscow's aggressive actions in the region as designed to deny neighbouring countries the right to selfdetermination, and to undermine human rights and the rule of law at home and abroad.
 Despite perceiving terrorism as its principal security concern, London views Moscow as an increasingly direct threat due to Russian involvement in cyber attacks, military provocation, and other subversive activities.